dev-alexh/dodge-asteroids/README.md

 Technologies: Zim.JS

 Goal: Originally a school project, a couple of elements were added to improve on the game.
 A start frame was added to act as an introduction to the game as well as provide an appealing visual to a potential player.
 A timer was integrated into the game environment to keep track of how long the player is surviving (in seconds).
 A counter was also integrated into the game environment to keep track of the amount of asteroids destroyed.
 A pop up panel was added so that when the player hits an asteroid, the pop up will show the player how many asteroids were destroyed, how long the player survived and that their species has been exterminated!
+Music was also added to make the game more enjoyable to play.

 Future improvements: I plan on adding a "Try again" button so that the player can reload the game if they want to play again.